- 4 days ago

 YOUR LISTING WILL BE PUBLISHED AND MARKETED

-Once the information about your property has been entered into the MLS database, the information is instantly accessible to all the REALTORS® who have access to the computer system.
-This information will remain in the computer system as an active listing until your REALTOR® changes it status, its sold or it expires.
+Once your property's information has been entered into the MLS, it is instantly accessible to all participants who have access to the computer system.
+This information will remain in the MLS as an active listing until your broker changes it status, it is sold or the listing agreement expires.

-When the listing is entered into the computer database your agent will add one or several photos.
-You should try to make your property as presentable as possible for these photos.
+When the listing is entered into the MLS your broker will add photos and videos.
+You should try to make your property as presentable as possible.
 Close garage doors, move garbage cans, cut the weeds, bring your dog inside, make sure your car isn't blocking the view of your property from the street, and so on.
-The better your property appears in the photos, the more appealing it will look to the prospective buyers who may decide whether or not to come and see it based on the photos in the computer.
+The better your property appears in the photos and videos, the more appealing it will look to the prospective buyers who may decide whether or not to come and see it based on the photos in the MLS.

-Your property enters the second phase when it goes off the market.
+Your property enters the second phase when an offer has been made.
+If you choose to continue to accept offers and market your property after an offer has been accepted with contingencies, the listing is changed to "active under contract."
 Once you have signed a sales contract and do not wish to entertain secondary offers, the status of your property is changed to "pending."

-Should it be necessary to take your property off the market, it will go into a "cancelled" status.
-The information about your property is still in the computer system, but the status will have been changed to indicate it is no longer available for sale.
+Should it be necessary to take your property off the market during the listing period in the listing agreement, it will go into a "cancelled" status.
+The information about your property is still in the MLS, but the status will have been changed to indicate it is no longer available for sale.

 The final phase takes place when the transaction actually closes and the property is "sold".
-Your REALTOR® will change the status of your property in the MLS to sold within 48-hours of the closing.
-The information about your property will remain in the MLS as a sold listing.
+Your broker will change the status of your property in the MLS to closed within 48-hours of the closing.
+The information about your property will remain in the MLS as a closed listing.

-The importance of this information cannot be over-emphasized.
+The importance of having correct and accurate data in the MLS about your property cannot be over-emphasized.
 The reason is simple: You, the seller, have probably relied on this type of information in determining your own listing price to sell your property as quickly as possible.
 Other sellers and appraisers also rely on these comparable sales to determine asking prices and market values.

 MAKE ALL CHANGES IN WRITING

-If you extend the listings, or make any other changes during the listing period concerning your property, be sure they are made in writing and sent to your REALTOR®.
-This will help protect you and your REALTOR® avoid confusion or any misunderstanding.
+If you extend the listing, or make any other changes during the listing period concerning your property, be sure they are made in writing and sent to your broker.
+This will help protect you and your broker avoid confusion or any misunderstanding.

 bottom of page